mouradboutrid/Grid-World-BT/README.md

 | Agent 2 | DQN       | Static & Moving GridWorld | Deep Q-Learning with replay buffer           | GridWorldAnimator |
 | Agent 3 | A2C       | Static & Moving GridWorld | Actor-Critic with advantage estimation       | GridWorldAnimator |

 The repository demonstrates successful training of multiple DRL agents in dynamic GridWorld environments, reusing classical benchmark parameters, enabling modular experimentation, and providing animated evaluation of agent behaviors.
-The structure supports easy addition of new algorithms, environments, and evaluation metrics for further RL research.
+The structure supports easy addition of new algorithms, environments, and evaluation metrics for further RL study.